rameshdevkota23/corvona/readme.txt

 == Copyright ==

-Corvona WordPress Theme, Copyright 2023 Trendthemeswp Corvona is distributed under the terms of the GNU GPL
+Corvona pro WordPress Theme, Copyright 2023 Trendthemeswp Corvona is distributed under the terms of the GNU GPL

 == Resources ==